PJSSABER/vsnote/rust.md

 // `foo` has a lifetime parameter `'a`; this lifetime syntax indicates that the lifetime of foo may not exceed that of 'a

 ```
+!! add lifetimes only in function and type signatures

 # Box
 What remains on the stack(also can be on heap) is the pointer to the heap data